berrak/MyMacros/README.md

 #endif
 ```
 ## Where to find it?
 There are several ways to get the required definitions.
-Arduino uses the property `build.board` that can be found in the `boards.txt` as, e.g., `tinypico.build.board=TINYPICO`.
+Arduino uses the property `build.board` that can be found in the `boards.txt` deep down in Arduino's installation structure one for every supported architecture, e.g., `tinypico.build.board=TINYPICO`.
 Pre-pend 'ARDUINO' to `ARDUINO_TINYPICO` for library usage.
 But there are more accessible alternatives, like adding `#define BOARD_IDENTIFY_WARNING` before including this library.
 Compiling the code, a compiler warning with the information, among other information, is sent to `stdout`.
 ```cpp
 #define BOARD_IDENTIFY_WARNING
 #include <MyMacros.h>
 ```
 Ensure that `File->Preferences->compiler warnings` is set to *Default* or *All*.
 It will likely show up quickly in the beginning, in red - as a warning - of all compiled messages fast scrolling down your eyes.

 The matching define, i.e., `Matched: (ARDUINO_AVR_UNO)` is shown during the compilation phase.
 The 'printlnMatch()' macro sends similar information to Arduino `Serial` port at run-time.
-Yet another alternative is to use the defined built-in macro `BUILD_BOARD`.
+Yet another alternative is to use the Library defined built-in macro `BUILD_BOARD`.

 ```cpp
 Serial.begin(9600);